Dion: Distributed Orthonormalized Updates: Introduction

 \section{Introduction}

-Training state-of-the-art AI models consumes millions of GPU-hours, so improvements to the optimizer’s \emph{update rule} directly reduce cost and increase iteration speed.
-In this work, we propose a new update rule for \emph{matrix-valued} parameters---such as the attention and MLP matrices in Transformer models---which constitute the bulk of modern neural network weights.
+Training state-of-the-art AI models consumes millions of GPU-hours, making improvements to the optimizer's \emph{update rule} critical for reducing costs.
+In this work, we propose a new update rule for \emph{matrix-valued} parameters, which constitute the bulk of modern neural network weights.

-The Muon optimizer~\citep{jordan2024muon} has recently shown that orthonormalizing the weight update matrix can give large speedups for neural network training.
-By conditioning weight updates to induce consistent changes in hidden states \citep{bernstein2025deriving}, orthonormalized updates yield faster convergence, greater training stability, and more robust hyperparameter transfer across model scales~\citep{bernstein2024modular,large2024scalable,pethick2025training}.
-A large-scale study by Moonshot AI~\citep{liu2025muon} has shown that Muon achieves nearly twice the computational efficiency of AdamW \citep{loshchilov2018decoupled} when training 16B parameter models.
-Similarly, Essential AI~\citep{shah2025practical} has found improvements with larger batch sizes.
+\textbf{Orthonormalized update rules}, exemplified by the Muon optimizer~\citep{jordan2024muon}, has recently shown strong promise.
+By conditioning weight updates to induce consistent changes in hidden states~\citep{bernstein2025deriving}, they deliver faster convergence, improved training stability, and robust hyperparameter transfer across scales~\citep{bernstein2024modular,large2024scalable,pethick2025training}.
+Large-scale studies report that Muon nearly doubles the efficiency of AdamW~\citep{liu2025muon}, scales well with batch size~\citep{shah2025practical}, and has been deployed in foundation models such as Kimi-K2~\citep{kimi2025k2} and GLM-4.5~\citep{zeng2025glm}.

-Yet a fundamental obstacle remains.
-Muon's orthonormalization procedure relies on Newton-Schulz iteration \citep{bernstein2024modular,bernstein2024old,jordan2024muon}, involving dense matrix-matrix multiplications that do not respect the ways in which modern LLM training shards parameters across devices.
-The Moonshot AI reference implementation of Muon~\citep{liu2025muon} therefore executes the full matrix computation \emph{redundantly} on every shard.
-As estimated in \autoref{sec:muon_calc}, this design would add over \textbf{278~days} (!) of extra optimizer compute to a Llama 3 405B scale training run---a clearly unsustainable cost.
-See also~\citep{essential2025muon} for a discussion of the overhead introduced by alternative sharding strategies.
-This bottleneck motivates a central question: